emesare/setup-binary-ninja/README.md

 ### `python-support`

 Whether or not to expose [Binary Ninja] to the runners python installation, i.e. the ability to `import binaryninja` in python.
+Make sure you have setup python **before** this action is run.
 Default is `true`.

 ## Outputs